MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Additional Details of the Kinematics Algorithms

-After solving the forward kinematics, all actuators satisfy their target lengths; however, the tube and rod orientations may be stale, as illustrated in Fig.~\ref{fig:lookat}.
-In the final stage of the implementation, we revisit each actuator to reorient the tube and rod so that they ``look at'' each other.
-This step is a post-processing solely for visual correctness.
+After solving the forward kinematics, all actuators satisfy their target lengths; however, the tube and rod body frames may not yet be aligned with the line connecting the two mounting points, as illustrated in Figure~\ref{fig:lookat}.
+In the final stage of the implementation, we revisit each actuator and align its tube and rod body frames with the endpoint-to-endpoint direction.
+This endpoint-alignment step maintains the geometric consistency of actuator-body orientations and is consistent with endpoint-based hydraulic-actuator representations in multibody models~\cite{khadim2023experimental}.
 It is applied after all actuator-length constraints have been satisfied, and it does not affect subsequent FK/IK solver iterations.

 By convention, let the actuator tube and rod be denoted by \(L_t\) and \(L_r\), and their parent links by \(L_{p_t}\) and \(L_{p_r}\), respectively.
 Let \( \mathbf{T}_{0 t} \) and \( \mathbf{T}_{0 r} \) denote the transformations from the world frame \(L_0\) to \(L_t\) and \(L_r\), and let \( \mathbf{R}_{0 t} \) and \( \mathbf{R}_{0 r} \) be their rotational components.
 The rotation angles of joints \( J_{p_t t} \) and \( J_{p_r r} \) are then